Automotive refinishers prepare vehicle surfaces, match and mix colours, and apply paint to vehicles.

 - knowledge of how to prepare a vehicle for painting

-- knowledge of paint types and colours and how to use them effectively
+- knowledge of different paint types and colours and how to apply them correctly

 - colour-matching and spray-painting.

 - usually work regular business hours

-- work in paint and panel workshops and in vehicle paint-shops
+- work in collision repair (paint and panel) workshops and in vehicle paint shops

 - work in conditions that may be noisy and fumy, so they need to use protective equipment.